kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - authentication

-As a user, I do not need to authenticate myself in a specific way except by inputting my username since that will be enough to identify myself in a global leaderboard, AND my username is specific to me in a multiplayer lobby.
+As a user, I do not need to authenticate myself (by anything other than username), since my username is unique in a multiplayer game, and I do not need to keep track of anything specific to me between games.

+## Non-Functional Requirements

+- client-server communication
+  - When a player answers a question, their answer choice is sent to the server, which then sends an appropriate response, indicating whether the player was correct or not.